Jessica van der Meer

 Jessica’s background in international and insurance work makes her a strong advocate and adviser in sport-related injuries that have commercial, jurisdictional and/or insurance implications.

-Outside of Chambers, Jessica is a keen cyclist, a world loppet enthusiast (having completed the Engadin ski marathon), long distance runner and an experienced rower, having represented the University of Leiden (the Netherlands) in the women’s eight internationally.
+Outside of Chambers, Jessica is a keen cyclist, a Ottilo swimrun champion, a world loppet enthusiast (having completed the Engadin ski marathon), and an experienced rower, having represented the University of Leiden (the Netherlands) in the women’s eight internationally.